-In a medium-sized bowl soften butter and then combine with icing sugar, custard and milk.
+In a medium-sized bowl soften butter and then combine with powdered sugar, custard and milk.
 I find using a silicone spatula works the best to smash out any lumps.

-Once lump free spread onto the chilled base and place back in the refrigerator.
+Once lump free, spread custard mixture onto the chilled base and place dish back in the refrigerator.

 The Best Nanaimo Bars Topping

-In a small bowl melt semi-sweet chocolate with butter.
-Microwave at 30-second intervals being sure to stir in between until completely melted.
+In a small bowl, melt the semi-sweet chocolate with butter.
+Microwave at 30-second intervals, being sure to stir in between until completely melted.

 Mix until smooth.

 Spread on top of the chilled custard layer then return to refrigerator.

-Depending on your refrigerator chill for approximately 1 hour or until firm, it takes 45 minutes to set in our fridge.
-Then slice and serve and enjoy this delicious Canadian delicacy.
+Depending on your refrigerator temperature, let the bars chill for approximately 1 hour or until firm.
+It takes 45 minutes to set in our fridge, but it feels like forever because I want to eat it!

 Enjoy the Best & Easiest Nanaimo Bars!